Hi

 One of the most important things to remember when taking surveys is to watch out for attention-check questions.

-They might be simple questions like “what color is the sky?” or “are you a robot?”
+They might be simple questions like “What color is the sky?” or “Are you a robot?”
 If you answer these incorrectly, your entire survey will likely be

 disqualified.